Let’s talk about vitamin B12 injections.

 If you are experiencing any allergic reaction to methylcobalamin shots — skin rash, swelling of the face, itching, blue tint to your skin, chest tightness, or any unusual pain — then immediately consult your health care provider.

 Also, patients with early hereditary optic nerve atrophy (Leber’s disease) shouldn’t take methylcobalamin shots.
 Optic nerve atrophy can get worse in patients with methylcobalamin levels that are already elevated.
-Synthetic hydroxycobalamin shots, though less effective, are safer in that case.
+Hydroxycobalamin shots, though less effective, are safer in that case.

 One last thing, upon conversion of severe anemia to a normal production of red blood cells with methylcobalamin therapy, low potassium levels (hypokalemia) and high platelet counts in the blood (thrombocytosis) could occur.
 Therefore, monitoring of potassium levels and platelet count is recommended during methylcobalamin therapy.

 I’ll end this section with the words of Dr. Brent Bauer, director of the complementary and integrative medicine program at Mayo Clinic:

 B12 is water soluble, and it’s generally safe even at very high doses.
 In the complementary medicine realm B12 is probably one of the safest things you could take.

 Vitamin B12 Shots: Frequently Asked Questions

 How painful are B12 injections?